Design of a new model yeast consortium for ecological studies of enological fermentation

 Abstract

 In addition, the yeast consortium was used to test the diversity-function relationship as a proof of concept.
 We sought to determine the impact of the initial evenness on communities’ performances subjected to osmotic stress.
 To this end, ten randomly designed consortia with varying initial species proportions were followed in enological fermentation with 200 and 280 g/L of initial sugars.
-Although no demonstrable effect of the initial evenness was shown, the usefulness of this consortium has been demonstrated.
-Moreover, the initial proportion of certain species on population dynamics and metabolite production were observed.
+The initial proportion of certain species affected the population dynamics and metabolite production however no demonstrable effect of the initial evenness on the response to osmotic stress was shown.

-The consortium presented in this work and available to the scientific community can contribute to future work trying to decipher multispecies dynamics and exploring the role of yeast diversity in wine fermentation.
+These results demonstrated the usefulness of the presented consortium, which is now available to the scientific community and can contribute to future work trying to decipher multispecies dynamics and the role of yeast diversity in wine fermentation.

 Related articles